Menu

 While the U.S. Zigs on Pot, the Netherlands Zags

 For decades, The Netherlands has been known for its tolerant cannabis laws—it’s been the poster nation for pro-pot advocates.
 Cannabis users from across the world have flocked to Amsterdam to patronize its many cannabis-selling “coffee shops.”
-Throughout this time cannabis has remained illegal in The Netherlands, although the Dutch have not prosecuted anyone in possession of less than 5 grams of cannabis for personal use.
-This distinctive drug policy of tolerance toward cannabis is called gedoogbeleid, and known as the “Dutch model.”
+Throughout this time, cannabis has remained illegal in The Netherlands, although the Dutch have not prosecuted anyone in possession of less than 5 grams of cannabis for personal use.
+This distinctive drug policy of tolerance toward cannabis, known as gedoogbeleid, is part of the broader approach to substance use and represents an alternative perspective on substance use disorder treatment.

 Now, the United States is the first, and so far the only, nation in the world to have fully legal production, sale, promotion, and use of cannabis for people 21 and older.
 In stark contrast, the Dutch are moving in the opposite direction, limiting the growth, distribution, and use of cannabis and showing no interest in “medical marijuana.”
 Cannabis with a THC level of more than 15% is now under consideration to be reclassified as a “hard drug”—a designation that in The Netherlands comes with stiff criminal penalties.
 Furthermore, the nation that once had more than 1,000 coffee shops, 300 in Amsterdam alone, now has fewer than 200 in the city and 617 nationwide.
 This is the result of the government’s actions to force coffee shops to choose either to sell alcohol or marijuana.
 Notably, many are choosing to sell alcohol.